wdoekes/pam-imap/README.rst

 ==================

 This is an updated version of pam_imap 0.3.8, taken from http://pam-imap.sourceforge.net/.
-See README.original for the original readme.
+See README.z_original for the original readme.

 These files were mostly updated last in 2003, 2004 and imap.c in 2009.